fangyuanmao/EMAG2-Completion/README.md

 ### 1. Step 0: Data preprocess

-Download EMAG2_V3.
-Run the below command, you can obtain the slice of EMAG2_V3.
+Download EMAG2_V3 and place it in `./EMAG2`.
+Run the below command, you can preprocess the EMAG2_V3.

 ```shell
 python scripts/preprocess.py